Ansible vs Terraform

 Ansible and Terraform are two popular command line DevOps tools that provision and configure servers.
-Ansible is the more mature of the two, originating in 2012 and eventually acquired by Red Hat in 2015.
+The difference between Ansible and Terraform is that Ansible is the more mature of the two, originating in 2012 and eventually acquired by Red Hat in 2015.
 Terraform is a Hashicorp product and was first released in 2014.
 This article takes a look at both tools theory of operation and shows what features they share and how they contrast.
 First we’ll look at some of the foundational concepts, then a direct comparison followed by how to bring them together to leverage the advantages of each.

 Infrastructure as Code